TobyLobster/jsw2021/README.md

 * More tuneful.
 * New font.
 * Corrected room and sprite definitions.
-* Arrows and ropes working together again.
+* Arrows and ropes together again.
+* Uses the RETURN key for jump.
 * *Watch Tower* crash bug fixed.
-* Uses the RETURN key for jump.
 * Arrow rendering bug fixed.
 * Player start position fixed.
 * Works on the Master.